Investigating the impact of spellcheck on writing for students with and without dyslexia.

 When faced with a spelling error, the most efficient correction behaviour is to complete the sentence being written before correcting that error.
 Typing behaviours revealed that, when faced with a spelling error without an underline, students with and without dyslexia corrected it immediately (less efficient correction behaviour) in only 10% of trials.
 However, when the error is underlined, this behaviour occurred in 45% of trials.

 Spellcheck encouraged immediate error correction, which is disruptive to writing.
-In experimental conditions, spellcheck did not have a larger effect on students with dyslexia than students without.
-However in natural writing situations, because students with dyslexia have more corrections to make, the quantitative difference in error corrections could explain the disruption to thought that students with dyslexia experience.
+Spellcheck has a larger effect on students with dyslexia than students without, which could explain the disruption to thought that students with dyslexia experience.
+In natural writing situations, because students with dyslexia have more corrections to make, the quantitative difference in error corrections could increase this disruption further.

 Research grants and awards